AyrtonPereira1996/sistema-para-gestao-tempo-trabalho-php7/README.md

 # Sistema Web para gestão de tempo de trabalho para Serviços Provincias de Economia e Finanças da Zambézia
 **(Web system for managing working time for Zambézia Provincial Economy and Finance Services)**

+Explore my web system and give me a STAR✌️♥️

 This repository is about a Web program that I developed for a friend who requests me to develop it for the University.
 This program was develop using the technologies below:
 - PHP;
 - Javascript;